10 Tips To Succeed When Taking ACLS Online

 8. Consider ACLS Pocket Notepads

 With the rise of smartphones, the use of physical notepad can seem counterproductive.
 Yet, there are excellent pocket ACLS notepads available on Amazon that were designed for use by nurses and health care professionals.
-Even the American Heart Association has a set of pocket ACLS reference cards listed on Amazon.
+Even the International Liaison Committee on Resuscitation has a set of pocket ACLS reference cards listed on Amazon.

 Depending on the quality of the notepad, you may be able to write other notes in ink and simply wipe them away with an alcohol swab.
 In fact, the ability to clean the cards often and without risking damage from alcohol makes these pocket notepads an excellent resource before, during and after taking ACLS online.